zimolzak/psci-resource-proposal/README.md

-2. This information will provide feedback to the data analysts/programmers responsible for developing the e-trigger so that they can incorporate changes to the data pull algorithm.
+2. This information will provide feedback to the data analysts/programmers responsible for developing the e-trigger so that they can incorporate changes to the data retrieval algorithm.
   Clinical stakeholders may suggest changes to the inclusion and exclusion criteria to the developers, who will revise the e-trigger code.